Seilamuk/Seilamuk-/Android/Android-InApp-Documentation.md

 The Splash Ad is enabled by default.
 If you want to disable it simply call ```StartAppAd.disableSplash()``` after calling ```StartAppSDK.init```.

-If you wish to customize or use a different splash screen, please refer to the [Advanced Usage](android-advanced-usage#CustomizingSplashScreen).
+By default, your application will be using a pre-defined splash screen designed by StartApp.
+If you want to customize this screen or if you already have your own splash screen and want to use it, please refer to the [Advanced Usage](android-advanced-usage#CustomizingSplashScreen).

 [Back to top](#top)